◊ K–12 Math Tutoring

 Math tutoring that measures learning, not completion.

-10 simulation modes from place value through proofs.
+10 math strands, 20 learning pathways, 1,180 adaptive missions.
 The AI tutor asks questions — it never gives answers.
+103 misconception detectors.
 8 languages.
 Dyscalculia accommodations.
 Any browser, any device.

 Try the math tutor free → Open-source model See the research